LLNL/romweb/src/examples.md

 discretization and explicit high-order time-stepping. **LaghosROM** introduces reduced order models of Laghos simulations.

-A list of example problems that you can solve with LaghosROM includes:
+A list of example problems that you can solve with LaghosROM includes Sedov blast, Gresho vortex, Taylor--Green vortex, triple-point, and Rayleigh--Taylor instability problems.
+Below are command line options for each problems and some numerical results.
+For each problem, four different phases need to be taken, i.e., the offline, hyper-reduction preprocessing, online, and restore phase.

 <a href="https://glvis.org/live/?stream=../data/laghos.saved" target="_blank">
 <img class="floatright" src="../img/examples/laghos.png">